hectorplinio/katas/README.md

 This exercise filters the even numbers from an array and returns a new array containing only the even numbers.

 For more details, please refer to the [README](src/filterEvenNumberInArray/README.md) inside the `src/filterEvenNumberInArray` directory.

+### Kata 7: convertToObjectAnArrayOfObjets

+This exercise combines all properties from an array of objects into a single object.

+For more details, please refer to the [README](src/convertToObjectAnArrayOfObjets/README.md) inside the `src/convertToObjectAnArrayOfObjets` directory.

 ## Development